30Results for "Pennsylvania Journal"

 In 1819, Princeton Mayor Erkuries Beatty engaged a recent College of New Jersey graduate to recapture his runaway slave, Joe.
 The incident underscores the terror and uncertainty of enslavement in central Jersey.

-Newspaper advertisement for a captured slave who fought with the Continental army during the American Revolution.
+Newspaper advertisement for a black man captured by the Continental Army during the American Revolution.

 Newspaper advertisement for a runaway slave